 If a quorum is present, Directors will be elected by a plurality of the votes cast by the shareholders.
 Votes withheld and broker non-votes will not be counted toward the achievement of a plurality.
+Additional information concerning the election of directors appears in the section entitled Corporate Governance - Resignation Policy.
 With respect to all other matters that may come before the Annual Meeting, action on a matter is approved if the votes cast favoring the action exceed the votes cast opposing the action.
 Therefore, abstentions and broker non-votes will have no effect on the other matters.
 Representatives of the Company's transfer agent will count the votes and certify the results.